tmko/ProjectTemplate/README.md

 # ProjectTemplate
-This repository creates structure for multi-modules project with *.deb deployment project.
+This repository creates multi-modules maven project with *.deb deployment package.
 The machine needs dpkg-deb installed.

-#### Multiple Modules
+## Multiple Modules
-Standard Maven module is used with 2 additional directories, conf and script.
-To create module:
+To add new Maven module:
-1. Copy the Implementation directory, gives it a new name.
+1. Copy the ModuleOne directory, gives it a new name.
-2. Inside the new directory, the edit pom.xml file.
-Change the artifactId value to match the folder name.
+1. Inside the new directory, edit pom.xml file.
+Change the artifactId value to match the new folder name.
-3. Add a new module in the parent pom.xml
+1. Add a new module in the parent pom.xml

-######conf directory
+The new module sources the plugin setting from parent pom.
+The plugin ran within the child module context.
-Content in the conf and src/main/resource will be added  to the /opt/project-module/conf directory during deployment.
+The deb packaging folder is controlled by the assembly.xml.

-This is the best place for log4j properties and application configuration.
+## debianPackage folder

-######script directory
+The folder contains the control files for installation.
-Content in the script will be added to the /opt/tako/artifactId/script directory during deployment.
+Different environment may require different configuration.
+Sub folder for each environment can be created within conf.
-This is the best place for cron script or execution script.
+Change assembly.xml to select environment folder for packaging.

-#### Create deb Package
+## Create deb Package
 Reference:
 https://www.tldp.org/HOWTO/html_single/Debian-Binary-Package-Building-HOWTO/
 Create deb: cd Package && dpkg-deb --build {directory with control} {deb name}